The Best Outdoor Dining Patios in Asheville

 Go Al Fresco in Foodtopia

 If there's one thing that drives home Asheville's moniker as "the Paris of the South," it has to be the outdoor dining scene.
+Outdoor dining provides a great way to maintain social distancing in an open-air environment.

 On a warm evening in downtown Asheville, diners are seated at sidewalk tables, tucked into courtyards and gathered around fire pits, enjoying the mild mountain climate with a side of world class cuisine.